ActualSuperPuiu/Casual-Planet-Miner/README.md

 # Casual Planet Miner

-Planet miner is a game I made using raylib and lua.
+Casual Planet miner is a game I made using raylib and lua.
 It is a basic game about mining planets.
 You can change between them, upgrade your mining powerand other.

 # Compiling and using
 If you want to compile your own version, you have to download two things: [raylib](https://www.raylib.com) and [this binding](https://github.com/TSnake41/raylib-lua).